 Traditionally, the Competition Authority pays special attention to transactions that take place in sectors where infringements of competition are frequently observed and the concentration level is high.
 Concentrations that concern strategic sectors that are important to the country's economy (such as automotive, construction, telecommunications, energy, etc.) attract the Competition Authority's special scrutiny as well.
+The sector reports published annually by the Competition Authority might also be an indicator of the sectors that attract the attention of the Authority.
+The last three sector reports were regarding the expo, nut and television broadcasting sectors.
 The Competition Authority's case handlers are always extremely eager to issue information requests (thereby cutting the review period) in transactions relating to these sectors, and even transactions that raise low-level competition law concerns are looked into very carefully.
 In some sectors, the Competition Authority is also statutorily required to seek the written opinion of other Turkish governmental bodies (such as the Turkish Information Technologies and Communication Authority, pursuant to Section 7/2 of the Law on Electronic Communication No. 5809).
 In such instances, the statutory opinion usually becomes a hold-up item that slows down the review process of the notified transaction.

-The consolidated statistics regarding merger cases in 2018 show that the transactions in the sector transportation, vehicles and services took the lead with 27 notifications, followed by the chemical products industry with 22 notifications.
+The consolidated statistics regarding merger cases in 2019 show that the transactions in the sector transportation, vehicles and services took the lead with 33 notifications, followed by the chemical products industry with 22 notifications.

-The Competition Board adopted many significant decisions in the past year, examples of which are summarised below:
+The Competition Board adopted many significant decisions in the past year, examples of which are summarised below.

-The Board has pronounced its final decision on the Phase II review regarding the transaction concerning the merger of Luxottica Group S.p.A. and Essilor International S.A.
-As a result of the Phase II review, the Board was unanimous in its decision (October 1, 2018, 18-36/585-286) that pursuant to Article 7 of the Law No. 4054, as the notified transaction, in its notified form cannot be approved in scope of Article 7 of Law No. 4054.
-Notwithstanding the foregoing, the transaction was conditionally approved, in scope of the commitment package submitted which included structural commitments concerning the divestiture of Merve Optik Sanayi ve Ticaret A.Ş. and the behavioural commitments.
-The behavioural commitments will be re-evaluated by the Competition Board at the end of the three-year period.
+The Board has pronounced its final decision on the Phase II review regarding the transaction concerning the acquisition of sole control of Embraco, the compressor manufacturing business of Whirlpool Corporation, by Nidec Corporation.
+As a result of the Phase II review, the Board was unanimous in its decision (April 18, 2019, 19-16/231-103) that pursuant to Article 7 of Law No. 4054, as the notified transaction, in its notified form it cannot be approved.
+Notwithstanding the foregoing, the transaction was approved and the commitment package was submitted to the EU Commission about the divestment of Nidec's own light commercial compressor and household compressor businesses.